dinakaranonline/blog/_posts/2021-02-01-Demystifying-oAuth-and-OpenIDConnect.md

 - Why oAuth?
 - oAuth is not a protocol, but just a specification

--Main actors/elements
+- Main actors/elements
     - Resource Owner
     - Client
     - Authorization Server
     - Resource Server
     - Tokens

 **4. Comparing oAuth with an analogy of check-in to a Hotel**